Health & Wellbeing

 • Bryanston adheres to stringent recruitment procedures, ensuring all our staff members are vetted for their suitability to work with young people

 In collaboration with relevant external agencies and experts, we routinely evaluate and refine our safeguarding policies.
-These measures are tailored to comply with the standards set by the Independent School Standards Regulations, National Minimum Standards for Boarding, and other prevailing best practices.
+These measures are tailored to comply with the standards set by the Independent School Standards Regulations, National Minimum Standards for Boarding and other prevailing best practices.

 Claire Miller